 • Analysis: Identifying trends or patterns in system activity.

-What format is a log file?
+What is the format of a log file?

 • TXT: Simple text files.